Avanade/DevOpsHOL/lab-7-security-verification-tests.md

 ## Tasks

-1. Follow the tutorial to set up Security Verification Tests
+1. Follow the tutorial to set up Security Verification Tests.

+1. Try to resolve the security warnings/errors.

 ## Next steps